What is a 209A restraining order?

 - not to contact the victim of the crime.

 The district attorney does not represent you.
 They represent the state, not the victim of the crime.

-You can file a restraining order against someone who abused you even if there are no criminal charges.
+You can file a restraining order against someone who abused you even if there are no police reports or criminal cases.

 Are there other types of restraining orders?